winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 26. has introduced an efficient one-step attack method, widely known as the Fast Gradient Sign Method (FGSM).
 [27] has extended the basic FGSM to its iterative variant, i.e. I-FGSM,
 27. For consistency we follow prior works [38, 46, 41] and adopt l∞ = 10/255.
 Unless otherwise specified, the UAP in this work is by default untargeted
 28. Concurrent to [46], [20] adopts a similar approach.
-29. **Our results align well with** [61] that identifies frequency as a factor for the classwise robustness gap against targeted UAP
+29. **Our results align well with** [61] that identifies frequency as a factor for the class-wise robustness gap against targeted UAP
 30. Overall, **there is a general consensus** among the UAP researchers that crafting UAP with limited or no data is challenging.
 31. For a detailed description of their various methods, **we refer the readers to** [31].
 32. Universal adversarial perturbation (UAP), i.e. a single perturbation to fool the network for most images, is widely recognized as a more practical attack because the UAP can be generated beforehand and applied directly during the attack stage.  通用对抗扰动的描述